mmmeyers/thoughts-blog/NOTES.md

 Now, we do have a user_id associated with a comment, but how to use that to make sure that only that user_id can edit that comment?
 Right now, anyone can edit any comment.

 Ok now a user can't edit a comment that isn't theirs.
 However, this shows up when they get to the actual comment edit page and hit submit - redirects with an "access denied" to the post index page.
+Also, a user can't even edit their own comment - why??